-Both dynamic and scalable designs are used in Peersim technology.
-The modular approach is used in Peersim is the main philosophy of the preferred way of coding with it is to re-use existing modules.
-The modules used in Peersim can be of different kinds.
-For example the construction and initialization of the underlying network are moduled.
-The different protocols are handled by this module which control and modify the network in Peersim.
+Both dynamic and scalable designs are used in Peer-sim technology.
+The modular approach is used in Peer is the main philosophy of the preferred way of coding with it is to re-use existing modules.
+The modules used in Peer-sim can be of different kinds.
+For example, the construction and initialization of the underlying network are moduled.
+The different protocols are handled by this module, which controls and modifies the network in Peer-sim.

-Peersim offers a lot of these modules in its sources, which ease greatly the coding of new applications.
-Peersim can also work in two different modes: cycle-based or event-based.
+Peersim offers a lot of these modules in its sources, which greatly ease the coding of new applications.
+A peer can also work in two different modes: cycle-based or event-based.
 The cycle-based engine is based on a very simple time scheduling algorithm and is very efficient and scalable.
 However, it has some limitations.
-Peersim can achieve a network consisting of 10^6 nodes using the cycle-based engine.
-As an example it does not model the transport layer.
+Peer to peer simulator can achieve a network consisting of 10^6 nodes using the cycle-based engine.
+As an example, it does not model the transport layer.

-- Choose a network size (number of nodes)
+Choose a network size (number of nodes)

-- Choose one or more protocols to experiment with and initialize them
+Choose one or more protocols to experiment with and initialize them.

-- Run your simulation invoking the Simulator class with a configuration file, that contains the above information
+Run your simulation invoking the Simulator class with a configuration file that contains the above information